The ACT Greens want a healthy, waste free future.

 - Ensure that all new waste and recycling facilities are built in a way that does not cause air, noise or other pollution for local residents.

-- Properly resource the Environmental Protection Agency to ensure that waste and recycling facilities operate according to their authorisations and do not pollute or stockpile waste.
+- Properly resource the Environment Protection Authority to ensure that waste and recycling facilities operate according to their authorisations and do not pollute or stockpile waste.

 - Require regular reporting by facilities of waste accepted, waste to landfill, material recycled and any waste stockpiling.